AJua/Deep-Learning-Setup/README.md

 # Deep-Learning-Setup

-A bash script to install software on Bash on Windows (unbuntu)
+A bash script to install software on Bash on Windows (ubuntu 14.04)

 ### Prerequisite

 Windows10 + bash on windows.
 You can reference  [how-to-install-and-use-the-linux-bash-shell-on-windows-10](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

 ### Usage